JOIN OUR CSA in 2021!

 You are not required to participate in both the Main Season and Late Season.
 You may sign up for either or both.

-Late Season memberships must be paid in full upon enrollment, which will begin in October of 2021.
+Late Season memberships must be paid in full upon enrollment.

 Choose a neighborhood location (normally the porch of one of our CSA members), and pick up on Tuesday afternoons.

 - Brooksville, KY (at our new farm location on Shofstall Rd.)

 - Union, KY (five minutes from Ryle High School on Sedco Dr)

 - Hebron, KY (Tree Tops subdivision off of North Bend Rd.)

 - Crestview Hills/Fort Mitchell/Lakeside Park, KY (Bellemonte Av off of Dixie Hwy)

 - Covington/Wallace Woods, KY (near Maryland Av and E 21st St)

 - Northside, Cincinnati, OH (Growing Trade Pet & Plant)

 - Walnut Hills, Cincinnati, OH (The Pickled Pig)